PublioMello/Tripleten-Projects/README.md

 🚀 Software Engineering Portfolio (TripleTen Projects) 🧑‍💻 About Me

 Hi!
-My name is Publio Mello, and I am a Data Analyst transitioning into Software Engineering, with a focus on Backend Engineering and Data Engineering.
+My name is Publio Mello, and I am a Mehcanical Engineer transitioning into Software Engineering, with a focus on Backend Engineering and Data Engineering.

 This repository showcases projects developed during the TripleTen Software Engineering Bootcamp, where I progressed from basic front-end development to building full-stack applications using React and Node.js.